- June 5, 2020

 You may wonder why you need to spend extra money on those reports.
 Property reports can help to reassure and identify potential problems that may arise in the future, facilitating you to make a more informed decision regarding a purchase.

-The reason for a strata report is that there are many things that are not apparent from a visible inspection of the building.
+The reason for a strata report is that many things are not apparent from a visible inspection of the building.
 A strata report can highlight any ongoing issues with maintenance or problems.

 Building and pest inspections can safeguard property buyers from those fault-ridden properties by revealing the hidden or latent defects in the property.
-Even if no major issues are identified, you can further negotiate in regard to the purchasing price with some minor problems identified.
+Even if no major issues are identified, you can further negotiate regarding the purchasing price with some minor problems identified.